Abesuden/Code-Assassin/src/README.md

 # Code Assassin Source Code

-The core module can be found within this directory.
+The core module and other dependency programs can be found within this directory.

 ```
 CoreModule.exe
+appDecoder.ps1
 ```
+## Description

+The **Core Module** is the main program that utilizes the language modules to perform the assitive programing with any integrated development environment (*IDE*).
+The `appDecoder.ps1` is a dependency you will need to have in the same directory as the **Core Module**.

 ## Progress